-- Place the rissoles in the pan and cook until nice and brown on both sides.
+- Place the rissoles in the pan and cook until brown on both sides.
 It’s ok if they are not cooked right through yet.

-- Pour the stock into the pan and bring to the boil.
-Reduce heat to medium and simmer for 5 minutes.
+- Pour the stock into the pan, put the lid on and bring to the boil.
+Reduce heat to medium or low and simmer for 5 minutes.

 - Scrape the bottom of the pan to get all the flavour from the rissoles off.
 Make sure you turn the rissoles over to get both sides in the stock.

 - Remove the rissoles from the pan and simmer the stock for a further 2 minutes to thicken if it already hasn’t.